 Over the past decade, the tech scene in Manchester has grown and is currently the fourth largest IT hub in the UK after London, Reading and the Bristol & Bath area.
 There are several big names that have set up home in the city which has resulted in the creation of 62,500 tech jobs.
 And it’s not just the big names that are causing an increase in tech jobs in Manchester, they are also made up from all the start-ups that have come to Manchester over the years.
-When tech nation was evaluating the 50 fastest growing tech companies in the north, results showed that 14 of them are based in Manchester.
+When Tech Nation evaluated the 50 fastest growing tech companies in the north, results showed that 14 of them are based in Manchester.

 With so many more tech companies setting up base in Manchester, do they still face the same issues regarding gender diversity?
 Are there more opportunities for women in tech in Manchester?